Palestinian expulsion from Lydda and Ramle: Expulsion from Lydda (Lydda Death March)

 After three days of walking, the refugees were picked up by the Arab Legion and driven to Ramallah.

+Casualties

-Reports vary regarding how many died.
+Reports vary regarding how many died in the expulsion from Lydda.
 Many were elderly people and young children who died from the heat and exhaustion.
-Morris has written that it was a "handful and perhaps dozens."
+Palestinian historian Aref al-Aref estimated 500 died in the expulsion from Lydda, and that 350 of that number died from thirst and exhaustion.
+Nimr al Khatib estimated that 335 died, a number which Israeli historian Benny Morris has called "certainly an exaggeration", while historian Michael Palumbo called Khatib's estimate "a very conservative figure."
+Morris writes that "a handful and perhaps dozens" died from dehydration and exhaustion.
+Nur Masalha estimated 350 deaths in the "expulsion and forced march" from Lydda.
 Glubb wrote that "nobody will ever know how many children died."
-Nimr al Khatib estimated that 335 died based on hearsay.
-Walid Khalidi gives a figure of 350, citing Palestinian historian Aref al-Aref.
-The expulsions clogged the roads eastward.
-Morris writes that IDF thinking was simple and cogent.
-They had just taken two major objectives and were out of steam.
-The Arab Legion had been expected to counter-attack, but the expulsions thwarted it: the roads were now cluttered, and the Legion was suddenly responsible for the welfare of an additional tens of thousands of people.

-Looting of refugees and the towns
+Robbing of refugees

-The Sharett-Ben Gurion guidelines to the IDF had specified there was to be no robbery, but numerous sources spoke of widespread looting.
-The Economist wrote on 21 August that year: "The Arab refugees were systematically stripped of all their belongings before they were sent on their trek to the frontier.
+There was widespread robbing of the refugees, with The Economist writing on 21 August 1948: "The Arab refugees were systematically stripped of all their belongings before they were sent on their trek to the frontier.
 Household belongings, stores, clothing, all had to be left behind."
 Aharon Cohen, director of Mapam's Arab Department, complained to Yigal Allon months after the deportations that troops had been told to remove jewellery and money from residents so that they would arrive at the Arab Legion without resources, thereby increasing the burden of looking after them.
-Allon replied that he knew of no such order, but conceded it as a possibility.
+Allon replied that he knew of no such order, but conceded it was a possibility.

-George Habash, who later founded the Popular Front for the Liberation of Palestine, was born in Lydda to a Greek Orthodox family.
-He was in his second year at medical school in Beirut at the time, but returned to Lydda when he heard the Israelis had arrived in Jaffa, and was subsequently one of those expelled.
-Recalling the events of 1948 in 1990, he said that the Israelis took watches, jewellery, gold, and wallets from the refugees, and that he witnessed a neighbour of his shot and killed because he refused to be searched; he said the man's sister, who also saw what happened, died during the march from the shock, exposure and thirst.
+George Habash, one of the expelled who later founded the Popular Front for the Liberation of Palestine, said that the Israelis took watches, jewellery, gold, and wallets from the refugees, and that he witnessed a neighbour of his shot and killed since he refused to be searched.